PLAY AREAS AND OUTDOOR GYMS ARE NOW OPEN BUT WE SUGGEST YOU READ THE GUIDELINES (SEE RIGHT):

-PARISH COUNCIL MEETINGS ARE CANCELLED DUE TO CORONAVIRUS
+PARISH COUNCIL MEETINGS CONTINUE TO BE HELD REMOTELY DUE TO CORONAVIRUS

 Welcome to Stenson Fields Parish Council’s web site.
 The site will be kept under review and will be developed further.
 Your comments are always welcome and you should do this by using the contact form.